MchainNetwork/cosmos-awesome/README.md

 - [Band Protocol](https://www.bandprotocol.com/) - A cross-chain data oracle platform that aggregates and connects real-world data and APIs to smart contracts, compatible with multiple blockchains, ensuring data integrity in a decentralized manner.

+### Oracles and AI Services

+- [Oraichain](https://orai.io/) - A Layer 1 AI oracle optimized for AI-enabled dApps and AI Oracle services, enabling secure integration with Web3 and providing a scalable decentralized mechanism to verify the multidimensional trustworthiness of AI.
+Oraichain ensures the secure delivery of AI-generated data to smart contracts, enhancing transparency and trust for AI-integrated dApps.

 ### Real Estate on Blockchain

 - [Dig Chain](https://digchain.org/) - Tokenized real estate on the Cosmos Network, facilitating IBC-compatible real estate and applying Cosmos governance to real-world projects.
 Dig Chain is a governance-focused, layer-1 blockchain acting as a hub for various regional chains, each geo-fenced to ensure compliance with local regulations and enabling the tokenization of real estate.